 - Although many extras aren’t always necessary for a road trip around Spain, I would highly recommend renting a GPS for your trip.
 Our Garmin saved us more than once, but we did have to use a bit of common sense when the GPS told us to turn right down a street in Madrid that didn’t exist.

-- The easiest way to book a car at a budget price is to go through a European-based comparison site like CarRentals.co.uk or 121.com.
-Sixt.com is an international car rental supplier, and of course you can check prices with the old usuals like Enterprise and Avis.
+- The easiest way to book a car at a budget price is to go through a European-based comparison site like CarRentals.co.uk.
+Trekaroo also has an international car rental partnership with Rentalcars.com, part of the booking.com family.

 Editor’s Note: Check out Keryn’s best tips on car rentals and even read about her personal experience with selecting a rental car in Spain.